ctarrington/try-cesium/user-defined-layers/README.md

 - [x] show a modal dialog from an action on the row
 ------------------------------
 - [x] show the reference points on the map
+- [ ] make a reference point editable on click
 - [ ] make a reference point be draggable during edit
-- [ ] make a reference point editable on double click
 ------------------------------
 - [ ] use icons in the table
 - [ ] use icons in the buttons